 * Click here for rating key

-Bouligny Tavern Restaurant Review: From the outside, Bouligny may look like a typical Garden District home, but inside the décor is strictly mid-twentieth-century, and the food is very “right now.”
+Bouligny Tavern Restaurant Review: While Bouligny Tavern’s exterior may look like a typical Garden District home, the interior décor is strictly mid-twentieth-century, and the food is very “right now.”
+The upholstered walls and tufted banquettes absorb a lot of noise, so even when the place is crowded it’s relatively serene.
 Chef John Harris’ casual wine bar and small-plates restaurant adjoins his fine dining bistro, Lilette.
-The menu features seared beef short ribs with garlic, Gouda beignets, Kobe pigs in a blanket with mustard, and duck confit with potatoes.
-For dessert, the chocolate crostini with olive oil pairs nicely with a red Burgundy.
+The menu features seared beef short ribs with garlic, Gouda beignets, escargots with parsley butter, and at least a half dozen varieties of bruschette and crostini.
+For dessert, the chocolate crostini with olive oil pair nicely with a red Burgundy.
 Harris, true to form, offers a well-thought-out, heavily French wine list, with about 15 wines by the glass and dozens more by the bottle.
-For a place as crowded as this, with people moving from room to room and even outside to the courtyard or the front porch, the service is surprisingly attentive and accurate.
+For a place as busy as this, with people moving from room to room and even outside to the courtyard or the front porch, the service is surprisingly attentive and accurate.